-Tom K. Lindsay, Ph.D., is a distinguished senior fellow of higher education and constitutional studies at the Texas Public Policy Foundation.
+Tom K. Lindsay, Ph.D., is a distinguished senior fellow for Next Generation Texas at the Texas Public Policy Foundation.
 He has more than two decades’ experience in education management and instruction, including service as a dean, provost, and college president.

 The extortionate cost of higher education continues to rise and is unlikely to moderate soon.
 From 2000 to 2020, college tuition and fees nationwide rose more than three times faster than general price inflation and more than twice as fast as average hourly wages.